What do you do?

 I was born in Penang and grew up in the rich tradition of a Malaysian-Indian heritage.
 My mother tongue is Tamil.
-I received primary and secondary education in a public Malay-medium school in Malaysia.
+I attended a public Malay-medium school in Malaysia.
 English was taught as a second language.
-I spent a year in Australia as an exchange student under the American Field Service Exchange Program.
-I obtained a High School Certificate in Victoria and went on to study law at Leicester University in the United Kingdom.
+I spent a year in Victoria, Australia under the umbrella of an international exchange student programme.
+I obtained a Victorian high school certificate and went on to study law at Leicester University in the United Kingdom.
 I was admitted to the English Bar as a member of Lincoln's Inn.
-I worked as a lawyer in Kuala Lumpur and Melbourne before quitting practice to pursue my passion for art.
+I worked as a lawyer in Kuala Lumpur and Melbourne before quitting legal practice.

 How long have you been painting full time?

 I've been painting sporadically throughout my legal career and full time for six years.
-It has been my childhood dream to have a career as an artist.
+It has been my childhood dream to be a full-time artist.